Adobe Systems is the house that desktop publishing software

 The US is Adobe's largest market, representing about 53% of

-sales.
-The EMEA (Europe, Middle East, and Africa) region generates
+revenue.
+The EMEA (Europe, Middle East, and Africa) region

-nearly 30% of sales and the Asia-Pacific region, led by Japan,
+generates nearly 30% of revenue and the Asia-Pacific region, led by

 Sales and Marketing

-integrators, and retailers.
-In addition, it licenses its technology
+systems integrators, and retailers.
+In addition, it licenses its

-to hardware manufacturers for integration into their products.
-The
+technology to hardware manufacturers for integration into their

 Adobe posted robust increases in revenue and profit in 2015,

 The 19% rise in digital media sales drove a 15% increase in